connext/monorepo/packages/agents/relayer/README.md

 # Relayer

 Relayers are a decentralized network of infrastructure operators that can execute smart contract transactions on behalf of a user in exchange for a small fee.
 Because the last leg of a cross-chain transaction requires execution on the destination domain, relayers play an important role in completing the full flow.
+Additionally, relayers are used in all off-chain use-cases where we need to "write" to a contract

 ## Local Development